cpfaff/rbefdata_paper/paper/rbefdata.md

 Point 4: identify the conclusions, the wider implications and the relevance to management (max 350 words)

-Ecology has grown into a more collaborative and data intensive science over the last decade, in order to answer more complex questions regarding our ecosystems.
+Over the last decade ecology has grown into a more collaborative and data intensive science in order to answer complex questions regarding our ecosystems.
+Fast developments in technical equipment and methodology for data acquisition allow researchers to gain almost real-time insights into various ecosystem variables.
+However a large amount of data in ecology traditionally is, and will be in future, collected manually by single researchers or small projects with experiments tailored to answer specific ecological questions.

-Maybe one sentence about eco-informatics development here that allows all that

-Ecologists have to deal with a growing amount of heterogeneous environmental and historic data that needs to be harmonized and integrated in order to make use of the valuable data in a wider context.
-The effective use and reuse of ecological data requires tools that foster the exploration, the access, the analysis as well as the preparation of data with a long term perspective in mind, to ensure it can be reused also by future generations of research.
+Emerging data management platforms and data sharing networks are of particular interest in ecology as they potentially allow to approach ecological questions in a synthetic way integrating various data sources to answer questions on a much broader temporal and spatial scale.

-We created the R package `rbefdata` as companion package to the open source data management platform for ecological data `BEFdata`.
-The package allows for the search of data, the access of data for analysis, as well as it gives direct access to metadata right from within R. Additionally the package allows to upload new data to the portal and thus offers a solution to preserve data products for further reuse.
-We showcase a workflow to make use of the `rbefdata` package in an analysis using data from the BEF-China project.
-The workflow reconstructs one facet of an ecological analysis about N-retention in the BEF-China project that has been published already.
+We here present the R package `rbefdata` as companion package to the ecological data management platform `BEFdata`.
+The package allows for the search of data, the access to data and metadata for analysis, as well as it offers upload functionality to either preserve new data or to update existing data.
+For the very first time the package tightly integrates the Ecological Metadata Language into R using attributes of data frames.
+It also allows to query a thesaurus which allows an enhanced search of datasets.
+We show how to use the `rbefdata` package with an example analysis that reconstructs one facet of an analysis about N-retention from the BEF-China experiment that has been published already.

-The open source character of the data management platform `BEFdata` and the companion R package `rbefata` allow even small ecological projects to have their own sophisticated online data management and analysis setup without to give their valuable data away.
-The portal supports the Ecological Metadata Language format which allows other tools understanding the format to import the data seamlessly which is a crucial requirement to save the valuable if a project ends.
+The open source licensing of the data management platform as well as of the companion R package `rbefdata` allows even small ecological projects to run their own sophisticated data management and analysis setup.
+The integration of the Ecological Metadata Language into the portal and the R package enhance the analysis of data.
+Additionally the metadata ensures the data is prepared for reuse, the automatic import into workflow tools and the preservation of the valuable research data in case a project ends.
+Combining the rbefdata package with the data management portal significantly improves the data analysis workflow, the productivity and collaboration of any ecological project.

 ## Introduction